10 Best Customer Service Software for Small Business (2025 Guide)

 Final Thoughts

-When it comes to the best customer service software, there’s not a single software that can work best for all companies.
+When it comes to choosing the best customer service software for small businesses, you have tons of options.

-One option is to build your own self-hosted customer service platform instead of relying on SaaS tools.
-This can have benefits in the form of reduced prices (e.g. no per-agent billing) and improved data ownership.
+One option is to build your own self-hosted customer service platform instead of using costly SaaS tools.

 For example, you could use the free, open-source WordPress software along with the Heroic Knowledge Base plugin to create a knowledge base and the Heroic Inbox plugin to act as your helpdesk.